-I took my undergraduate degrees in Political Science & International Relations and Sociology from Bogazici University, taught postgraduate degree in Modern Turkish History from Bogazici University.
+Between 2016 and 2021, I worked for Bogazici University as the Director of Social Policy Forum Research Centre and the Coordinator of Master's Program in Social Policy.
+I took my undergraduate degrees in Political Science & International Relations and Sociology from Bogazici University, a taught postgraduate degree in Modern Turkish History from the same university.
 I completed my PhD in Politics at the University of Leeds.

 My academic interests include public policies; comparative social policy; the politics of social policy reforms; health care policies; humanitarian programmes; human rights, discrimination and social policies.

-Journal article (NEW!): A rights-based critique of the Turkish mental healthcare reform: deinstitutionalisation without independent living?
+Journal article: A rights-based critique of the Turkish mental healthcare reform: deinstitutionalisation without independent living?
 (Early view)